shopware/docs/guides/plugins/plugins/storefront/add-custom-assets.md

 ### Using custom assets in your template

-Let's think about a simple example, displaying our image right in the base template of the storefront.
+Let's think about a simple example, displaying our image right in the base template of the Storefront.
 In there we're able to link our assets by simply using the [asset](https://symfony.com/doc/current/templates.html#linking-to-css-javascript-and-image-assets) function Symfony provides:

 {% code title="<plugin root>/src/Resources/views/storefront/base.html.twig" %}
 {% raw %}